SS Pasteur (1938): World War II

 Due to her speed, Pasteur normally made her crossings alone and unescorted rather than as part of a convoy.
 She made one voyage from Glasgow to Halifax with a mixed complement of troops, including officers arranging the transport of 20,000 British troops across Canada and the Pacific to Singapore in October, 1941.
 She also carried almost 2,000 German prisoners to prisoner of war camps in North America.
 In addition, she transported prisoners from Suez, Egypt to South Africa.
 In 1943, she visited Freetown, Cape Town, Durban, Aden and Port Tewfik, and then back to the Clyde and Halifax.
 She carried 10,000 troops of the British 8th Army Corps and 5,000 US 1st Army Corps troops to the battle of Alamein.
 Altogether, she carried 220,000 troops, and 30,000 wounded, and traveled 370,669 miles during the war.

 Post-war

 After the war, Pasteur was used to repatriate US and Canadian troops then returned to her owners in October 1945.
 Management was returned to Cie Sudatlantique in early 1946.
 After her return to France in 1946, she remained in French military service as troop transporter.
-She carried French troops to Vietnam (Vietnam War), and then to Algeria between 1954 and 1957.
+She carried French troops to Vietnam (First Indochina War), and then to Algeria between 1954 and 1957.
 She was awarded France's highest honor, the Croix de Guerre.
 In February 1950, she made one voyage bringing 4,000 Dutch troops from Indonesia to the Netherlands.